 Harper Adams University is responsible for organising the selection process from applicants providing a report on their placement.
 The report, up to 1,000 words, should outline the experience gained on the placement, show understanding of the red meat sector and provide a short statement of future career plans.
 The submissions are reviewed by the selection panel in early October with shortlisted candidates selected for interview.
 The Interview panel includes a representative of the Baker family, a representative of the Worshipful Company of Butchers together with a staff member from Harper Adams.

-The presentation of the Gary Baker Award is made by the Master of the Worshipful Company of Butchers at a Court Lunch in London.
+The presentation of the Gary Baker Award is made by the Master of the Worshipful Company of Butchers or a member of the Baker family.